ziginfo/TouchOSC-Layouts/BlinderKitten/README.md

 BlinderKitten is available for free on the [BK-Website](https://blinderkitten.lighting/)

 TouchOSC can be downloaded on the [Hexler-Website](https://hexler.net/touchosc)...
-you can use it for free or pay the fairely low Licence-Fee (about 25 euros)

 ---
 Please contact me if you have any suggestions, demands or requests and any help is always welcome !!